 For example you may have just had a baby, or second or third and you are tired looking after them, but you HAVE to keep going and looking after the family.
 In my experience mothers tend to really neglect themselves at this time in life by eating really poorly and fuelling with caffeine.

 So what will happen in this scenario and others like it?
 Your thyroid will become increasingly tired but it is still doing the job good enough to keep your blood levels normal.
 Now you have chronic tiredness so the GP takes a blood test and the results are 'fine'.
 Behind the scenes you now have an absolutely exhausted thyroid from all the extra work it has had to do.

 A woman sets off running at 10 mph and she has to maintain that speed.
 Ordinarily as she gets tired she sits down, recovers and then off she goes again at 10 mph.
 But this time she isn’t allowed to sit down and rest, she has to keep going at the same pace.

 Now picture some stress coming into the equation, maybe a dog is chasing her!

 She now has to run at 12 mph to keep ahead of the dog.
 The dog then runs off and it’s okay to slow down, but only back to 10 mph!
 She must run at this pace as it’s her normal “daily life” pace.

 We have a speed camera and after a few miles we check her speed and she is still at 10 mph, all is fine.

 This equates to a normal thyroid blood test.
 After 50 miles we check the woman speed again, and yep the speeds all good still at 10 miles per hour.

 But lets have a closer look at the woman, she's exhausted, frazzled, sweating, tired and looks thoroughly ill!
-But still she's powering on to keep up the 10 mph speed.
+Due to all the demands of a mum, she continues to power on to keep up the 10 mph speed.